Horizon Weekly | 4 March 2020

 “I told our people all along that this was going to happen,” Fasolino said.
 “I knew this was going to happen eventually, but I never thought it was going to be this fast.”

 Without the support they receive from the Annie Armstrong Easter Offering (in Canada, the Global Mission Offering*), their outreach would not be taking place as quickly.

 “It’s because people give to the offering that we are here, that believers are looking after Hispanics in this city who need to hear the Gospel,” Fasolino said.

 The Annie Armstrong Easter Offering® provides half of NAMB’s annual budget.
 Money given to the offering is used on the field for training, support and care for missionaries and for evangelism resources.

-In Canada, churches that give to the Global Mission Offering (GMO) are supporting church planting in North America through the AAEO.
-The North American missions’ portion of the GMO goes directly to the AAEO.
+In Canada, churches that give to the Great Commission Offering (GCO) are supporting church planting in North America through the AAEO.
+The North American missions’ portion of the GCO goes directly to the AAEO.

 Brandon Elrod writes for the North American Mission Board.